soft-eng-practicum/softdev2-resources/content/student/chapter-intro/_index.md

 {{% fragment %}}
 Time to work on:

-1. Register for Discord, Github, and Reddit
+1. You must have already registered for Discord, Github, and Reddit
 1. Respond to resume on Reddit
 {{% /fragment %}}